JardaniWorld/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script executes to combine letters
+This script executes to convert a number from base 10 to base16